gardener/landscaper/docs/tutorials/01-create-simple-blueprint.md

 Blueprints describe the imports that are used to template the deployitems and exports that result from the executed deploy items.

+For detailed documentation about the blueprint and see [docs/usage/Blueprints.md](/docs/usage/Blueprints.md).

 The imports are describes as list of import definitions.
 A import is defined by a unique name and a type definition.
 The type definition is either a jsonschema definition or a `targetType`.